 FIELD DESCRIPTION Reset xDSL Type 1 to re-initialize the xDSL link to the telephone company.
 Reboot System Type 21 to reboot the Prestige.
 Ping Host Enter 12, enter the IP address of the host in the Host IP Address field and then press [ENTER] to ping a host IP address.
 Host IP Address Enter the host IP address that you want to ping.
-Command Mode Type 22 to test and diagnose your Prestige using specified commands.
+Command Mode Type 22 to test and diagnose your Prestige in command interpreter mode.